Aidan-Verdugo/OpenMusicCurriculum/3-4/General.md

 # Checkpoints

-Students will complete checkpoint 0 to completetion and 1 as far as possible.
+Students will complete checkpoint 0 to completion and 1 as far as possible.
 Most children in this age range should already have experience in most of checkpoint 0, so it is essential to assess where each child is at to determine what activities to use.
-All activites will have associated checkpoint information listed in the document.
+All activities will have associated checkpoint information listed in the document.

 | Concept | Checkpoint 0                                                                                                                                                        | Checkpoint 1                                                                                                                                                        |